OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Simulation details
 """"""""""""""""""

+Here are some details of how the simulation is carried out which are not detailed in the :class:`.AbsoluteSolvationSettings`:

-The protocol applies a
+* The protocol applies a
 `LangevinMiddleIntegrator <https://openmmtools.readthedocs.io/en/latest/api/generated/openmmtools.mcmc.LangevinDynamicsMove.html>`_ which
 uses Langevin dynamics, with the LFMiddle discretization [1]_.
-A MonteCarloBarostat is used in the NPT ensemble to maintain constant pressure.
+* A MonteCarloBarostat is used in the NPT ensemble to maintain constant pressure.

 Getting the free energy estimate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~